Easy Quesadilla Recipe with Shrimp and Bacon

 - 16 oz.
 Gruyere Cheese, shredded

 - 2 tbsp. olive oil

 - red crushed pepper

-- Cook the shrimp in a separate pan with 1 tbsp. olive oil on medium high heat (if you bought the baby shrimp frozen, be sure to drain the liquid before adding to the pan) and cook for 7 minutes and season with a little pepper.
-Join the shrimp with the onions and jalapeno mixture.
+- Cook the shrimp in a separate pan with 1 tbsp.
+Olive oil on medium-high heat (if you bought the baby shrimp frozen, be sure to drain the liquid before adding to the pan) and cook for 7 minutes, and season with a little pepper.
+Join the shrimp with the onions, bacon, and jalapeno mixture.
 Stir to combine.
-Turn off heat.
+Turn off the heat.

-- Preheat oven to 425 Degrees.
+- Preheat the oven to 425 Degrees.
 Line a large baking sheet with aluminum foil.

 - Take one of the tortillas and brush lightly with olive oil on one side (which will be the bottom side).
 Sprinkle with gruyere cheese, sprinkle with about 1/3 of the shrimp mixture, layer more gruyere cheese on top, and place another flour tortilla on top of the cheese.
 Brush with a little olive oil, sprinkle with red crushed pepper and bake for 5-7 minutes until golden and crisp.
 Repeat with the remaining shrimp filling and flour tortillas.
 Cut into triangles and serve.